cityofaustin/Residential-Permitting/_project_steps/deck/apply.md

 ## How do I submit my application?

-Submit your complete permit application to&nbsp;[Residential Plan Review](/resources/contact/#residential-plan-review) at 505 Barton Springs Road, 78704 .
-You may:
+Submit your complete permit application to&nbsp;[Residential Plan Review](/resources/contact/#residential-plan-review).
+There are two ways to submit your application.

 * Sign up for intake in person at the QLess Kiosk.
 The kiosk is located within the Residential Plan Review Division.
 * You can also save time by joining the line remotely on the [QLess website](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812).